 Making money from YouTube videos is a dream for many content creators.

-The YouTube Partner Program lets you earn cash from ads, memberships, and other features.
+The YouTube Partner Program gives you a shot at cashing in through ads, memberships, and plenty of other cool features.

 alt=’A computer screen displaying the YouTube Partner Program sign-up page with a cursor clicking on the “Join Now” button’>

-Once approved, you can start making money from your videos.
+Once you get the green light, it’s time to start earning from your videos.

 Key Takeaways

-- The sign-up process involves setting up AdSense and following guidelines
+- The sign-up process is all about linking your AdSense and following some community guidelines.

-- YPP offers multiple ways for creators to earn money from their content
+- YPP opens up multiple ways to earn money from your videos.

 Getting Started with YPP